United States Chess Federation: Ratings

 US Chess implements rating systems for chess players.
 In each system, a rating is a calculated numerical estimate of a player's strength, based on results in tournament play against other rated players.
 Tournament organizers submit results to US Chess, which carries out the calculations and publishes the results.

-A player can have up to six ratings: for correspondence games, for over-the-board games at regular (slow), quick, or blitz time controls, and for online games at quick or blitz time controls.
+A player can have up to seven ratings: for correspondence games, for over-the-board games at regular (slow), quick, or blitz time controls, and for online games regular, quick, or blitz time controls.
 Ratings are posted online on the US Chess Player Search web page.
 Ratings for over-the-board play range from 100 to nearly 3000, with a higher rating indicating a stronger player.
 Ratings are often used by tournament organizers to determine eligibility for "class" prizes, and eligibility to enter "class" sections, in tournaments.

 USCF first instituted a rating system for over-the-board play in 1950, using a calculation formula devised by Kenneth Harkness.
 In 1960, the USCF adopted a more reliable rating system invented by Arpad Elo, a college professor of physics who was a chess master.
 Elo worked with USCF for many years.
 The system he invented, or a variant of it, was later adopted by FIDE, and is utilized in other games and sports, including USA Today's college football and basketball rankings.
 USCF has made further adjustments to the rating calculation over the years; the present calculation was influenced by the "Glicko rating system" developed by Prof. Mark Glickman, a significant refinement of Elo's system.

 Titles

 US Chess awards titles for lifetime achievement.
 These should not be confused with the titles awarded by FIDE, such as Grandmaster and International Master.

 US Chess awards a player who achieves a rating of 2200 or above the title of National Master and sends the player a certificate.
 Likewise, a Senior Master certificate is awarded for a rating of 2400 or higher.
 Until 2008, the only other title awarded was that of Life Master, awarded to players who played 300 or more rated games while maintaining a rating above 2200.

 In 2008, the USCF implemented a system of "norms-based titles", patterned after the titles awarded by FIDE: if a person has (for example) five tournaments in which they demonstrate strength above 2400, and if in addition their rating at some time eventually reaches 2400, then they earn the Life Senior Master title.
 The system is somewhat more complicated than this simple example suggests.
-The old Life Master title was renamed Original Life Master to avoid confusion with the new Life Master title; both are recognized and tracked by US Chess.
-Titles are posted on the same Player Search web page as ratings.
+The old Life Master title was renamed Original Life Master to avoid confusion with the new Life Master title; both are recognized by US Chess.